 Which setting should I use?

 The best setting for your site depends on your site’s content and the type of visitors you anticipate.
-Most users will benefit from Secure, which provides a secure connection to all supported browsers.
+Most users will benefit from Secure with HSTS enabled, which provides a secure connection to all supported browsers.

 Do I need a Squarespace Domain to use SSL?